 Florimae C. Velasco is a CPA-Lawyer based in Cebu City, Philippines.
 She holds the position as Manager for Business Development and Audit of Oriental Port and Allied Services Corporation (OPASCOR), a cargo-handling company in Cebu City.
 She is also the Corporate Secretary of Portworkers Integrated Cooperative Services, a cooperative of OPASCOR.
 Currently, she is the President of Business Networking International – Capital Chapter in Cebu City and a Director of Financial Executives Institute of Cebu, Inc. She has been involved in different church ministries while growing up in a Christian home.
 She finds being a director of My Refuge House a very fulfilling ministry where she can serve in a professional level.

-Jessica Kwon is a clinical pharmacist and the Director of Risk Adjustment for MemorialCare Medical Foundation.
+Jessica Kwon (MRH Board Treasurer, USA) is a clinical pharmacist and the Director of Risk Adjustment for MemorialCare Medical Foundation.
 Jessica served as the first President and founding board member of My Refuge House from 2008-2012.
 Since then, she has been cheering MRH’s growth and successes from the sidelines.
-Recently, she was honored as the first Lotus Award recipient for MRH.
-She is excited to return as an active Board Member.
+She was honored as the first Lotus Award recipient for MRH in 2017.
+She is excited to be back again as an active Board Member.

 Rachel Toberty (MRH Board Chair, USA) is a lawyer in Orange County, California.
 She is an associate attorney at Kirk and Toberty Law Firm, where her practice area is primarily focused on family law.
-She has served on the MRH Orange County benefit committee since 2015.
+She has served on the MRH Orange County benefit committee since 2015 and on the MRH US Board since 2017.
 Rachel naturally inspires others through sharing her passion for both the LA flower mart and the quest for justice and restoration.